ConservationInternational/cplus-plugin/docs/user/guide/step-3.md

 ### Adding Custom Investability Variables

-Users have the ability to add a new investability variable besides NPV and user experience.
+Users have the ability to add a new investability variable besides NPV and years experience.

 1. Click the `Add New Investability Type` button.

 2. Provide a *Name* for your investabilty type.

-3. Define the *Normalizationn Range* values.
+3. Define the *Normalization Range* values.

 <br>